mattbuergler/pdp-simulator/README.md

 # Phase-Detection Probe Simulator for Turbulent Bubbly Flows

-This is the repository of the Phase-Detection Probe Simulator for Turbulent Bubbly Flows (pdp-sim) Software.
+This is a Phase-Detection Probe Simulator for Turbulent Bubbly Flows (pdp-sim).

 This repository is structured as follows: